numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Runtime Computation
 ===========================

 ..
+Niko: TODO: change |p5| to p4 and say that I is assumed?

+..
 In order to display quantitative measurements, we have seen in the previous section that we should start from the collection of runtimes for different target values.

 In the performance assessment context of COCO_, a problem instance can be